 In this context, in order to comply with Section 404(a) of the Sarbanes-Oxley Act within the prescribed timeframe, the Company initiated a project to improve the documentation and the evaluation of its internal control processes over financial information with the support of an expert company at the end of 2019.
 In addition, in order to make the information system, on which the management and production of financial information is based, more reliable, the plan aiming at transforming Innate's information system initiated in 2019 took shape with the launch of its new Enterprise Resource Planning, or ERP, on August 1, 2020.
+Since then, the Company has reinforced its internal control processes, especially those related to manual entries and management of significant and unusual transactions identified as a material weakness at the end of the 2020 financial year.

-The Company's management carried out an evaluation of the effectiveness of its internal control at the end of the year ended December 31, 2021.
+The Company's management carried out an evaluation of the effectiveness of its internal control at the end of the year ended December 31, 2022.
 See "Item 15.
 Controls and Procedures."

-The Company's management carried out an evaluation of the effectiveness of its internal control at the end of the 2021 financial year.
-Significant progress has been observed in terms of improving the reliability of the internal control system, particularly in (i) the processing of manual entries and (ii) the identification and processing of complex and unusual transactions, including the calculation of revenue related to monalizumab, which were also the identified as a material weakness identified by its auditor at the end of the 2020 financial year.
+Although significant progress has been observed in terms of improving the reliability of its internal control system, the management concluded in a material weakness.
 Under standards established by the Public Company Accounting Oversight Board, a material weakness is a deficiency or combination of deficiencies in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement in Innate Pharma's annual or interim financial statements will not be prevented or detected and corrected on a timely basis.
+The control deficiencies identified are due to a lack of granularity and precision of the design and, constitute a material weakness in the aggregate primarily relating to (i) prevention or detection of material errors in the classification and presentation of the consolidated financial statements, and related disclosures and (ii) recording of all third-party services in the correct period.
+The deficiencies in control activities contributed to errors related to misclassification and presentation which have been corrected throughout 2022 and during the year-end closing.

-The action plan defined to solve the material weakness has been shared and regularly followed up with the Audit Committee until its completion at the end of the year 2021.
-Although the Company has implemented corrective actions aiming at resolving the material weakness, the Company considers that a remaining risk exists with regard to the unusual and complex accounting transactions.
-Moreover, maintaining an appropriate internal control framework requires internal and external expertise that may be difficult to maintain.
+Although the Company has identified corrective actions aiming at resolving the material weakness, the Company cannot give assurance that the measures taken to remediate the material weakness will be sufficient or that they will prevent future material weaknesses.
 If the Company does not succeed in maintaining the appropriate level of internal control, it could result in material misstatements in its financial statements, result in the loss of investor confidence in the reliability of its financial statements and subject it to regulatory scrutiny and sanctions, which in turn could harm the market value of its ordinary shares and ADSs.